slclub/easy/readme.md

 r.Binding(bind.NewBindJson(r.PathMap()), encode.NewJson(r.PathMap()))
 ```

+- PathMap

+This method return the storage for routing.
+Binder and Encoder should use it together.

 > ### Encoder

-Encode/Decode transferred data. you can alose customize this component.
+Encode/Decode transferred data. you can also customize this component.
 By default, we support two typs : json and protobuf.

 - Interface